 1.)
 Max out your employer match

 About 31% of American workers with access to a 401(k) don’t use it at all.
-With that level of participation, it’s small wonder that Americans are worried about retirement.
-Beyond missing out on the savings, employees are also missing out on matching funds programs.
+With that level of participation, it’s a small wonder that Americans are worried about retirement.
+Beyond missing out on savings, employees are also missing out on matching funds programs.